Shark Bay: Landforms

 The bay itself covers an area of 1300000 ha, with an average depth of 9 m.
 It is divided by shallow banks and has many peninsulas and islands.
 The coastline is over 1500 km long.
 There are about 300 km of limestone cliffs overlooking the bay.
 One spectacular segment of cliffs is known as the Zuytdorp Cliffs.
 The bay is located in the transition zone between three major climatic regions and between two major botanical provinces.

 Peron Peninsula divides the bay and is the home of its largest settlements as well as a National Park at the northern end.

 Dirk Hartog Island is of historical significance due to landings upon it by early explorers.
 In 1616, Dirk Hartog landed at Inscription Point on the north end of the island and marked his discovery with a pewter plate, inscribed with the date and nailed to a post.
 This plate was then replaced by Willem de Vlamingh and returned to the Netherlands.
 It is now kept in the Rijksmuseum.
-There is a replica in the Shark Bay Discovery Centre in Denham.
+The Shark Bay Discovery Centre in Denham has a replica of this plate.

 Bernier and Dorre islands in the north-west corner of the heritage area are among the last-remaining habitats of two varieties of Australian mammals, hare-wallabies, threatened with extinction.
 They are used, with numerous other smaller islands throughout the marine park, to release threatened species that are being bred at Project Eden in François Peron National Park.
-These islands are free of feral non-native animals which might predate the threatened species, and so provide a safe haven of pristine environment on which to restore species that are threatened on the mainland.
+These islands are free of feral non-native animals which might predate upon the threatened species, and so provide a safe haven in which to restore species that are threatened on the mainland.

-The Australian Wildlife Conservancy is the guardian of Faure Island, off Monkey Mia.
-Seasonally, sea turtles come here to nest and are the subject of studies conducted in conjunction with the Western Australian Department of Environment and Conservation (DEC) on this sheltered island.
+In 1999 the Australian Wildlife Conservancy acquired the 5,816 ha pastoral lease over Faure Island, off Monkey Mia.
+Sea turtles nest there seasonally and are the subject of studies conducted in conjunction with the Department of Biodiversity, Conservation and Attractions.